Steps To Boost Your Site's Crawlability And Indexability

 • Update it regularly to reflect changes in your site’s structure.

-• Submit your sitemap to Google Search Console for direct indexing.
+• Directly submit your sitemap in the Google Search Console for direct indexing.

-Internal links create pathways for bots to navigate your site more efficiently.
+Internal links serve to increase accessibility on your site for the bots.
 Think of them as bridges between your pages.

 Quick Wins: